RadeelAhmad/Assembly-Password-Genrator/README.md

 The generated password will be displayed.

 ## Code Structure
-.data: Defines data storage for the password, length, complexity, and character sets. start PROC: The main procedure that handles reading input, generating the password, and displaying the result.
+- `data:` Defines data storage for the password, length, complexity, and character sets.
+- `start PROC:` The main procedure that handles reading input, generating the password, and displaying the result.
-GenerateRandomChar PROC: Generates a random character based on the specified complexity level.
+- `GenerateRandomChar PROC:` Generates a random character based on the specified complexity level.

 ## Dependencies
 - Irvine32.inc library